 Bear in mind that sometimes refusing a request for flexible working could be unlawful discrimination - even if you have a good reason.
 For example, you must make 'reasonable adjustments' to ensure disabled employees aren't unfairly disadvantaged.
 This might include allowing a disabled employee to work flexibly.

-13. What happens if I decide not to allow a request for flexible working?
+13. What happens if I turn down a request for flexible working?

 The employee carries on working as normal, under their existing contract.
 You must not discriminate against the employee just for exercising their right to request flexible working.

 The employee will have the right to ask for flexible working again after 12 months.